tanimaraeliassantos/learning-resources/README.md

 ## Books

 - Clean Code by Robert C. Martin. [ Read it online here. :blue_book:](https://github.com/jnguyen095/clean-code/blob/master/Clean.Code.A.Handbook.of.Agile.Software.Craftsmanship.pdf)
+- You don't know JS Yet by Kyle Simpson.
+[Read the first edition of this series online here. :red_book:](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/README.md)

 ## Tools

 - [Google Fonts](https://fonts.google.com/) <-- search and download through some of the most used fonts around the web, free and easy to import.
-- [Chat GPT](https://chat.openai.com/auth/login?next=%2Fchat) <-- being part of the hype is part of a programmers lifestyle, update yourself and keep on thriving.
+- [Chat GPT](https://chat.openai.com/auth/login?next=%2Fchat) <-- being part of the hype is part of a programmer's lifestyle, update yourself and keep on thriving.